13 15 15Call

 Expert tip: Although the public liability claim process is relatively straightforward, there are two important factors to keep in mind before you proceed with a claim:

-Now that you understand the claim process, read on to learn how you can use this information to give your claim the best possible chance of success, and how to make sure you receive absolutely everything you’re entitled to, including any lump sums.
+Now that you understand the public liability claim process, read on to learn how you can use this information to give your claim the best possible chance of success, and how to make sure you receive absolutely everything you’re entitled to, including any lump sums.

 How do I know if my public liability claim will be successful?